Applying to Queen's

 - Applicants must first have been accepted by a Department or Faculty of the University of Oxford before any college or permanent private hall may consider them.

 - Applications are considered for any of the courses in which the College offers admission.
-Please consult this list to see these courses.
+Please consult the university webpage to see these courses.

 - Applications are usually considered by academic staff in the relevant subject area and the Tutor for Graduates.